Greedy Poisson Rejection Sampling: Background

 \textbf{An example channel simulation protocol with rejection sampling:} Given $\Pi$ and $\rvy \sim P_\rvy$, Alice sets $Q \gets P_{\rvx \mid \rvy}$ as the target and $P \gets P_{\rvx}$ as the proposal distribution with density ratio $r = dQ/dP$, and run the rejection sampler in \Cref{alg:rs_with_pp} to find the first point of $\Pi$ that was not deleted.
-She counts the number of samples $N$ she had to simulate before acceptance and sends this number to Bob.
-He decodes a sample $\rvx \sim P_{\rvx \mid \rvy}$ by selecting the spatial coordinate of the $N$th arrival of $\Pi$.
+She counts the number of samples $N$ she simulated before acceptance and sends this number to Bob.
+He can then decode a sample $\rvx \sim P_{\rvx \mid \rvy}$ by selecting the spatial coordinate of the $N$th arrival of $\Pi$.